Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

 \subsection{Orthonormal basis}

-For the following we need an $\eta$-orthonormal basis of the data-spanned space $\cS_X$.
-There are several ways to construct such a basis.
-Conceptually the simplest one (although not the most efficient) is an iterative procedure analogous to the test functions in Section \ref{sec:credible_intervals_interp}.

-We start with a minimal set of $N_0\!+\!1$ datapoints $X_{N_0+1}=[\bx_1,\dots,\bx_{N_0+1}]$ that span a single-dimensional subspace $\cS_{X_{N_0+1}}$ consisting only of multiples of $f_{X_{N_0+1}}$, see (\ref{GRC}, \ref{data-span}).
-Then we consecutively add datapoints $\bx_{n+1}$, each time constructing the corresponding ``test function'' (\ref{test_biorth}--\ref{test_function}) which is orthogonal to the previous space $\cS_{X_n}$.
-The coefficients $\ba_{nm}$ of the initial spanning function and all test functions (leaving out the polynomial coefficients $\bm{c}$) are collected in the matrix $\tilde H$:
+Conceptually the simplest (though not the most efficient) approach to construct an $\eta$-orthonormal basis of $\cS_X$ is an iterative procedure using the test functions of Sec.\ \ref{sec:credible_intervals_interp}.
+We start with a minimal set of $N_0\!+\!1$ datapoints $X_{N_0+1}=[\bx_1,\dots,\bx_{N_0+1}]$ that span a single-dimensional subspace $\cS_{X_{N_0+1}}$ consisting only of multiples of $f_{X_{N_0+1}}$, see (\ref{data-span}, \ref{GRC}).
+Then we consecutively add datapoints $\bx_{n+1}$, each time constructing the corresponding ``test function'' (\ref{test_function}--\ref{test_biorth}), which is orthogonal to the previous space $\cS_{X_n}$.
+We collect the coefficients $b_{mn}$ of $f_{X_{N_0+1}}$ and all test functions in the matrix $\tilde H$, leaving out the polynomial coefficients $\bm{c}$:

-$N_h=N-N_0$ is the dimensionality of $\cS_X$, and $\tilde H$ is $\eta$-orthogonal by construction.
 After scaling all column vectors to unit $\eta$-norm by dividing by (\ref{eta-norm}), we obtain the $\eta$-orthonormal $H$.